chungvuiloong/jeresulovuo/README.md

 I am looking for coding opportunities to be a coder in Finland or Europe region.
 It is simply because I love coding and problem solving.

-Plus I am currently living in Finland.

-At the moment, I am studying online via Xamk, Metroplia and also Laurea for any coding or IT related courses.
+At the moment, I am studying via Busiess College Helsinki and also online via Xamk, Metroplia and also Laurea for any coding or IT related courses.

 I dabble in coding with several projects and hope to work with you coders!!